Doctor's defense faces tough task in Jackson trial

 MANY HARD QUESTIONS

+Yet, Murray faces many hard questions that have been raised in three weeks of the prosecution's withering attacks.

-But legal experts say the defense also must clarify why Murray apparently failed to tell ambulance or hospital staff he had given the singer propofol; why, as alleged, he tried to hide vials of the anesthetic when paramedics arrived to help Jackson; how long Murray was out of Jackson's bedroom that morning; and why he was using propofol -- normally used for patients undergoing surgery -- at all.
+Legal experts say the defense must clarify: why Murray apparently failed to tell ambulance or hospital staff he had given the singer propofol; why, as alleged, he tried to hide vials of the anesthetic when paramedics arrived to help Jackson; how long Murray was out of Jackson's bedroom that morning; and why he was using propofol -- normally used for patients undergoing surgery -- at all.

 Murray's two-hour interview with police, played for jurors in court last week, raised as many questions as answers.
 Indeed, Levenson said, it offered a "road map on how to try to impeach him" if prosecutors can cross-examine Murray.

-The police interview wasn't all bad news for the defense, Kron said.
-"The jury was able to hear Dr. Murray (talk) about how much he loved Michael Jackson ... and how he was doing all he could to wean him off (propofol).
+The police interview wasn't all bad news for the defense, said Kron.
+"The jury was able to hear Dr Murray (talk) about how much he loved Michael Jackson ... and how he was doing all he could to wean him off (propofol).
 He sounded like a person with some compassion," Kron said.

-Still, prosecution testimony, especially from two medical experts who slammed Murray's standards of care on six points, was "very, very damaging," McBride said.
+Still, prosecution testimony, especially from two medical experts who slammed Murray's standards of care on six points, was "very, very damaging," said McBride.

 "As much of a hard-nosed defense lawyer as I am, I am not optimistic about the intrepid doctor's chances," he said.

-(Additional reporting by Alex Dobuzinskis; Editing by Bob Tourtellotte and Paul Simao)
+(Additional reporting by Alex Dobuzinskis; Editing by Bob Tourtellotte and Xavier Briand)